Simple Ways to Lower Home Insurance Costs and Save Money with Credits

 10. Impact resistant roofing.
 Impact resistant roofing will significantly reduce your risk of damage due to hail and other objects falling.
 Some insurance companies will offer a discount.

 11. New Policy discount.
 Home insurance companies sometimes offer a different rate to a new policyholder vs. the existing policyholder.
 Many times the "new policy discount" could be balanced by a "loyalty discount" on renewal, but it doesn't always work that way.
 If you aren't getting the best rates, don't rule out your last insurer when you shop around because they may be willing to offer you a "new client discount" if you go back to them.
 Before you leave your current insurance company ask them if you are getting their best rates before you cancel, just in case they have other rates to offer.
+You can also ask your previous insurance company for a letter of claims experience to prove how long you were insured.

 12. Non-Smoker Discounts and other personal discounts.
 Being a non-smoker may get you a discount on your home insurance policy because it may reduce the risk of fire, but this isn't the only kind of discount an insurance company will give based on your personal profile, you may also be eligible for other discounts based on: